andybyers21/notes.ajb.app/now.md

 <br/>
 **This needs updated**

+"Add what is a now page to now page."

 Right now I’m working on building and growing our consultancy services at [maykind](https://maykind.com) and developing the turnkey solutions.

 Working on Website Development